lewibs/keyfile/README.md

 * set it up to run with QMK so it can make the .bin right away and delete the keymap files
 * need to make config.h generate
 * rules.mk!!!!
+* add a mod_pass key that applys a mod from a upper level to a lower level
+* add a bitmap_key that turns on layer a then b at the same time

 ## Build:
 python ./src/keyfile.py -i C:\Users\lewibs\github\keyfile\examples\lewibs.planck.ez.glow.kf -n keyboard -o ./examples/output